Cocoa Prices See Continued Support from Expectations for Index-Related Buying

-NY cocoa prices are higher on continued support from expectations for index-related buying tied to the addition of cocoa futures to the Bloomberg Commodity Index (BCOM) starting in January.
+NY cocoa prices on Wednesday continued to see support from expectations for index-related buying tied to the addition of cocoa futures to the Bloomberg Commodity Index (BCOM) starting in January.
 According to Citigroup, the inclusion of cocoa in the BCOM may lure as much as $2 billion of buying of NY cocoa futures.

-Cocoa prices also have support after ICE-monitored cocoa inventories held in US ports fell to a 9.5-month low of 1,626,861 bags on Tuesday.
+Cocoa prices also have support after ICE-monitored cocoa inventories held in US ports fell to a 9.5-month low of 1,626,861 bags on Tuesday, although inventories rebounded slightly to 1,630,545 bags on Wednesday.

 Cocoa prices have recently been undercut by favorable weather in West Africa.
 Cocoa farmers in the Ivory Coast have reported that a mix of rain and sunshine that is helping cocoa trees bloom, and farmers in Ghana said rains have been regular and helpful to cocoa tree and pod development ahead of the harmattan season.